progit/progit/en/07-customizing-git/01-chapter7.markdown

 	*.c     filter=indent

-Then, tell Git what the "indent"" filter does on smudge and clean:
+Then, tell Git what the "indent" filter does on smudge and clean:

 	$ git config --global filter.indent.clean indent
 	$ git config --global filter.indent.smudge cat